-- Documented communication of inaccurate, vitriolic and malicious information on social media, to constituents, the media or email, maligning our organization, especially without reaching out to the Director for Rescue and Recovery to address concerns beforehand.
+- Documented communication of inaccurate, vitriolic and malicious information on social media, to constituents, the media or email, maligning our organization, especially without reaching out to the Associate Director of Guest Relations and Animal Placement to address concerns beforehand.

 We guarantee a safe and clear transfer process.

 Animals on our website qualify for transfer to a Rescue Partner at the Campus Director’s discretion.
 We will do our best to streamline processes, however any animals on the adoption floor will be available on a first come, first served basis at the Campus Director’s discretion.
 We waive all adoption fees for Rescue Partners transferring animals from San Diego Humane Society.

 - For legal and safety reasons, we ask that only authorized representatives from our Rescue Partners interact with and physically transfer animals.
 These representatives will be able to request information, interact with and transfer animals from any SDHS locations.
 Additional representatives can always be added by completing the Rescue Update Form and providing it to the Rescue team at [email protected].
 Once a Rescue Partner has agreed to accept the animal, the animal shall be transferred within three days (72 hours) of agreement, unless we require additional time to ready the animal (e.g. spay / neuter, completion of medical care, etc.).
 In such cases it will be SDHS’s responsibility to communicate accordingly.

 - We ask that our Rescue Partners provide the name, and Shelter Buddy animal ID# when interested in transferring an animal to the designated Rescue Specialists for the campus the animal resides.